The Exact Factorizations of Almost Simple Groups: Introduction

 \begin{problem} Classify exact factorizations of finite almost simple groups. \end{problem}

-The problem was initiated around 1980, when Wiegold and Williamson~\cite{WW1980} solved Problem~\ref{PrbXia1} for alternating groups and symmetric groups.
-A significant result for the problem was achieved by Liebeck, Praeger and Saxl in their memoirs~\cite{LPS2010} determining the case where one of the factors is maximal.
-Recently, Problem~\ref{PrbXia1} was solved in~\cite{LX} and~\cite{BL2021} in the case where one of the factors is solvable, see \cite[Theorem\,3]{BL2021}.
-The problem is thus reduced to the case where both factors are nonsolvable.
-This is now completely solved in the following theorem:
+Indeed, Problem~\ref{PrbXia1} was initiated around 1980, when Wiegold and Williamson~\cite{WW1980} determined the exact factorizations of alternating groups and symmetric groups.
+A significant result for the problem was achieved in 2010 by Liebeck, Praeger and Saxl~\cite{LPS2010}, who determined exact factorizations of finite almost simple groups with one of the factors maximal.
+Recently, Problem~\ref{PrbXia1} was solved in~\cite{LX2022} and~\cite{BL2021} in the case where one of the factors is solvable.
+The problem is thus reduced to the case where both factors are nonsolvable, and a main result of this paper is to present a complete solution as in Theorem~\ref{ThmExact}.
+Our notation follows~\cite{LX2022}.

 \begin{theorem} Let $G$ be a finite almost simple group, and let $H$ and $K$ be nonsolvable subgroups of $G$.
 Then $G=HK$ is an exact factorization if and only if $(G,H,K)$ lies in Table~$\ref{TabXia2}$ (with $H$ and $K$ possibly interchanged). \end{theorem}